Received Pronunciation: Media

-In the early days of British broadcasting speakers of English origin almost universally used RP.
+In the early days of British broadcasting, speakers of English origin almost universally used RP.
 The first director-general of the BBC, Lord Reith, encouraged the use of a 'BBC accent' because it was a "style or quality of English which would not be laughed at in any part of the country".
 He distinguished the BBC accent from the 'Oxford accent', to which he was "vehemently opposed".
 In 1926 the BBC established an Advisory Committee on Spoken English with distinguished experts, including Daniel Jones, to advise on the correct pronunciation and other aspects of broadcast language.
 The Committee proved unsuccessful and was dissolved after the Second World War.

 While the BBC did advise its speakers on pronunciation, there was never a formalised official BBC pronunciation standard.
-A notable departure from the use of pure RP came with the Yorkshire-born newsreader Wilfred Pickles during the Second World War; his accent allowing listeners to more clearly distinguish BBC broadcasts from German propaganda, though Pickles had modified his accent to be closer to RP.
+A notable departure from the use of RP came with the Yorkshire-born newsreader Wilfred Pickles during the Second World War; his accent allowing listeners to more clearly distinguish BBC broadcasts from German propaganda, though Pickles had modified his accent to be closer to RP.

 Since the Second World War RP has played a much smaller role in broadcast speech.
 RP remains the accent most often heard in the speech of announcers and newsreaders on BBC Radio 3 and Radio 4, and in some TV channels, but non-RP accents are now more widely encountered.